Short-handed US advances to women’s volleyball semifinals

 The short-handed Americans overcame the absence of two starters to beat the Dominican Republic 25-11, 25-20, 25-19 on Wednesday and advance to the semifinals.

-This marks the sixth time in the past eight Olympics that the Americans have made it this far in the tournament but are still seeking their first gold in the sport.
-They have gotten a medal the last three Olympics, getting silver in 2008 and ’12 and bronze five years ago in Rio de Janeiro.
+This marks the sixth time in the past eight Olympics that the U.S. has made it this far in the tournament but the country is still seeking their first gold in the sport.
+The U.S. won a medal at the past three Olympics, getting silver in 2008 and ’12 and bronze in 2016.

 “This program has had great success over the years,” U.S. coach Karch Kiraly said.
 “But we haven’t stood at the top of the podium yet.
 So our goal, our objective is always to try to do something that’s never been done before.
 But the opponent has a lot of say over how that works out. … There are great teams here who have the same objective.
 But we’re going to keep hurling ourselves at that door and try to break it down.”